andyneff/wine_msys64/ISSUES.md

 1. Why am I installing all the dependencies manually?
     - I got impatient.
 It just saves time when constantly rebuilding the docker images.
 I'll remove that eventually

+1. I have to run `wineconsole` twice, so that it works the second time
+    - On some OSes, if I run `wineconsole bash` right away, it does not work. however, if I run `wineconsole`, exit, and then run `wineconsole` bash, it works.
+It does not appear to be the `wineserver` from the first `wineconsole` has to be still running when the second `wineconsole` is executed, but it also doesn't matter.
+So the common workaround is to run a dummy command in `wineconsole`, before running `wineconsole bash`.
+This is true for both `wineconsole` backends.

+    ```bash
+    gosu user wineconsole cmd /c :
+    gosu user wineconsole 'C:\msys64\usr\bin\bash.exe' --login ${@+"${@}"}
+    ```